ghacks Technology News

 How users are being tracked on P2P networks

-Have you ever asked yourself how it is possible that users are tracked over months in P2P networks although their IP address is changing regularly ?
-We only hear reports about session based user identifications.
+Have you ever asked yourself how it is possible that users are tracked over months in P2P networks although their IP address may be changing regularly because of dynamic IP addresses?
+We only hear reports about session based user identification.
 Session based means that shared files of this session are analyzed and recorded opposed to tracking a user over months.

 Common sense tells us that the IP address is the major information needed to identify a user, but there are other information available to other users of P2P networks that can be used to track users even if the IP address changes.
 Those are, among other data the software and version used as well as the MAC address of the computer.

-These two values are used to generate a hash that identifies the user even if his IP changes because the IP is not relevant for tracking users over a period of time.
-It is still recorded though with additional information like shared files, date and time, servers and all other information available.
+These two values are used to generate a hash that identifies the user even if the IP changes because the IP is not relevant for tracking users over a period of time.
+It is still recorded though with additional information like shared files, date and time, servers and all other information available as it is needed to identify the customer who has subscribed to the Internet in the end.

 It could be that even more information are used to calculate the hash value.
 Everything that is not changed regularly could be possible.
 The hash value of a new user is then compared to a database table that contains the hash values of users that have been using the P2P network and linked if a match is found.